U.S. House passes legislation barring sales of strategic reserve oil to China - NewsBreak

 A spokesperson for the Energy Department declined to comment this week, instead forwarding news articles reporting the Trump administration also sold SPR oil to China, debunking Hunter Biden’s involvement and explaining the highest bidder system for SPR sales.

-The post U.S. House passes legislation barring sales of strategic reserve oil to China appeared first on Arkansas Advocate .
+The post U.S. House passes legislation barring sales of strategic reserve oil to China appeared first on Alaska Beacon .

 Comments / 0